omkarkonda/chitjar/tasks/chitfund-tracker.prd.md

 4.5 Individual Fund View
 13) The system must show a summary of fund setup details.
-14) The system must compute and display: Current Profit, ROI, Average Monthly Dividend, Months to Completion.
+14) The system must compute and display: Net Amount, ROI, Average Monthly Dividend, Months to Completion.
 15) The system must show a chronological list of monthly entries with clear indicators for paid/missing months.

 4.6 Strategic Bidding Insights